Discounted Vermont Bike Tours for 2020!

 For SEVEN WEEKS in the spring and early summer, we are offering our most popular tour, the four-night “Vermont Classic” at a discount exceeding 20% off our published rate.
 Beat the heat and enjoy some of Vermont’s forty shades of green as you pedal safe, scenic, well-vetted routes between some of its classic country inns.
 Read on for dates, inns, meals, routing, and other details.
 For a video of the cycling experience, please click here.

 - Sunday: Arrive at The Brandon Inn for afternoon check-in, and preview the maps and routes for your tour.
 These are well-vetted, paved back roads that have been enjoyed by our clients for safety and scenery for more than forty years.
-Tonight is on bed-and-breakfast plan; one of the top restaurants in Vermont, and two others offering simpler fare are within a five minute walk of your inn, in a vibrant village with 250 buildings listed on the National Historic Register.
-Overnight and breakfast at the inn, the 39-guestroom landmark of the Art & Soul village of Vermont, presided over by a delightful international couple who have called this their home and business for nearly 30 years.
+For flexibility of your arrival-day schedule, tonight is on bed-and-breakfast plan; one of the top restaurants in Vermont, and others offering simpler fare are within a five minute walk of your inn, in a vibrant village with 250 buildings listed on the National Historic Register.
+Overnight and breakfast at the inn, the 39-guestroom landmark of the Art & Soul village of Vermont, presided over by a delightful international couple who have called this their home and business for 30 years.
+Ahead of your arrival, we will send you a customized RideWithGPS app which will have your elevations/distances/etc for download to your phone.
+The RideWithGPS app will, if you desire, provide you audible directions as you cycle.

 - Monday: We’ll give you an in-person overview / orientation talk before breakfast.
 If renting bikes, your wheels are delivered at breakfast.
 Rental bikes come equipped with helmet, water bottle, and small pack over rear wheel for sundries; each pair of bikes come outfitted with spare tube, mini-pump, adjustment kit, and lock.
 Leave your luggage behind for transfer by our staff, and leave your car safely parked off-street while you cycle.
 Pedal off on your first door to door ride, a guest favorite through apple orchards and dairy farms with Adirondack backdrops ahead of you much of the way.
 Door-to-door distances available (paved) are 16, 19, 30, 33, 36, 40, and 46 miles.
 A covered railroad bridge is a nice rest spot available on all routes, and on all but the shortest routes, the picturesque village of Orwell, with its old-time general store and attractive civic architecture is a chance for lunch in the park.
 On the 30+ mile options, restored Fort Ticonderoga in New York State is an excellent side trip on bikes — take the 7-minute ferry across Lake Champlain and back (note: the ferry season varies from year to year based on water level in Lake Champlain, and may start after the earliest of these biking dates).
 Dinner, overnight, and breakfast at Shoreham Inn, a 1790 tavern, now the biking mecca of Vermont and home to a popular European gastropub, where you’ll dine.